-Ukraine war: Russian soldier death rate highest since first week of war
+Russian soldier death rate highest since first week of war - Ukraine

 The figures were highlighted by the UK's Ministry of Defence.
 The figures cannot be verified - but the UK says the trends are "likely accurate".

-The increase could be due to a spring offensive by Russian forces in the east of the country.
+The increase comes amid talk of a spring offensive by Russian forces in the east of the country.

-Last week, Ukraine's former defence minister, Oleksiy Reznikov, said they were anticipating a new Russian offensive around 24 February - the anniversary of the full-scale invasion.
+Last week, Ukraine's outgoing defence minister, Oleksiy Reznikov, said they were anticipating a new Russian offensive around 24 February - the anniversary of the full-scale invasion.

-But some local politicians, including the governors of Luhansk and Donetsk, said the offensive had already begun.
+But some local politicians, including the governors of Luhansk and Donetsk, claimed the offensive had already begun.

 Some of the fiercest fighting has been around Bakhmut in the east of the country.